 A speech analytics solution focuses on the actual words in a recorded phone conversation.
 This technology analyzes the content of agent-customer interactions by converting speech into text to organize the content.
 Speech analytics users can search all customer interactions for specific keywords.
 Once users locate calls containing those keywords, QA managers can quickly get an overview of how their agents handle calls related to certain topics.

 There are countless ways to use speech analytics.
 Here’s a simple example: a customer calls to ask if an order has shipped and when it’s expected to arrive.
 A quick search for the words “order” and “shipped” locates every call containing those keywords.
 Call center managers can then dig into each call to determine whether or not the customer received the needed information.

 Businesses often use speech analytics to gain CX insights and uncover customer sentiment trends.
 Advanced speech analytics solutions include scorecards to help managers establish coaching initiatives and provide consistent feedback to agents.
 Businesses can now use all that data to make more informed decisions, improve agent performance, and ultimately give customers an excellent experience.

 If speech analytics focuses on what was said in a conversation, voice analytics focuses on how it was said.
-Voice analytics technology analyzes audio patterns for certain features, such as tone, pitch, stress, tempo, and rhythm.
+Voice analytics software analyzes audio patterns for certain features, such as tone, pitch, stress, tempo, and rhythm.
 Also known as sentiment analysis, voice analytics reveals the emotions within the content of the call.
 This provides a more accurate reflection of a customer’s mood.

 Voice Analytics in Action